hashicorp/consul/README.md

 [![CII Best Practices](https://bestpractices.coreinfrastructure.org/projects/1250/badge)](https://bestpractices.coreinfrastructure.org/projects/1250)

 CoreDNS is a DNS server that started as a fork of [Caddy](https://github.com/mholt/caddy/).
-It has the same model: it chains middleware.
+It has the same model: it chains plugins.
 In fact it's so similar that CoreDNS is now a server type plugin for Caddy.

 CoreDNS is also a [Cloud Native Computing Foundation](https://cncf.io) inception level project.